ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 	<!-- Run time: 4 s -->

-	Executing this script should output three tables that describe settings for two "epochs", two for an epoch that lasted from 0 to 1000 generations in the past, and one table for a second epoch that lasted from 1000 to infinite generations in the past (this view according to which more recent events are considered before more ancestral ones is common in the context of the coalescent, even though it is admittedly confusing at first).
-The first of the three tables tells us that between the present and 10 generations in the past, two populations (recall that Msprime does not distinguish between species and populations) existed that were named "A" and "B" and both had a population size of 100, at both the beginng and the end of their existence; therefore the population growth rate is zero.
+	Executing this script should output three tables that describe settings for two "epochs", two for an epoch that lasted from 0 to 1,000 generations in the past, and one table for a second epoch that lasted from 1,000 to infinite generations in the past (this view according to which more recent events are considered before more ancestral ones is common in the context of the coalescent, even though it is admittedly confusing at first).
+The first of the three tables tells us that between the present and ten generations in the past, two populations (recall that Msprime does not distinguish between species and populations) existed that were named "A" and "B" and both had a population size of 100, at both the beginng and the end of their existence; therefore the population growth rate is zero.
 In the last two columns of this table, pairwise migration rates are reported, which are currently all zero because we did not simulate any migration between the populations.
-The second table reports that there was a population split event at 1000 generations ago, where an ancestral population named "pop2" (the name is chosen by Msprime) split into the descending populations "A" and "B".
-And finally, the third table reports that between 1000 and infinite generations in the past (or put more simply: prior to 1000 generations ago), a single population existed that was named "pop2" and had an unchanged population size of 100.
+The second table reports that there was a population split event at 1,000 generations ago, where an ancestral population named "pop_2" (the name is chosen by Msprime) split into the descending populations "A" and "B".
+And finally, the third table reports that between 1000 and infinite generations in the past (or put more simply: prior to 1,000 generations ago), a single population existed that was named "pop_2" and had an unchanged population size of 100.
 So all of this information from the `DemographyDebugger` confirms that the model has been set up as we intended.

 * Next, try to simulate genomic data with this demographic model, using the following script (as you will see, this will produce an error message when you execute it):